lalaRLH/EE-UK-APN-Dual-stack-/README.md

 ## Overview

 Modern "Carrier Bundle" updates from EE often provision devices with an IPv6-only connection.
 This profile overrides the default settings to force a **Dual-Stack (IPv4 and IPv6)** connection.
-This configuration resolves compatibility issues with legacy applications, certain VPN services, and specific gaming platforms that still require IPv4 connectivity.
+This configuration resolves compatibility issues with legacy applications, certain VPN services, and specific gaming platforms that still require IPv4 connectivity (eg hotspotting PSP).

+Whilst all other profiles I have seen fully disable IPv6, this runs both the newer IPv6 and older IPv4 at once.

 It also includes a robust configuration for Multimedia Messaging Service (MMS).